-- 32. That outdoor courts at the Netball Centres in the region are maintained to an agreed standard through programmed maintenance and renewals agreed between the respective local authority and resident Netball Centre. - 33.
-Investigate multi-purpose use of existing outdoor netball courts in tandem with provision of additional indoor courts to avoid over-supply.
+- 33. That outdoor courts at the Netball Centres in the region are maintained to a high standard through programmed maintenance and renewals agreed between the respective local authority and resident Netball Centre - 34.
+That a reduction in number of outdoor netball courts occurs in tandem with provision of additional indoor courts to avoid over-supply